vipulnaik/working-drafts/blog/managing-personal-projects-with-a-demanding-day-job.md

 ## Why keep such a demanding job?

-I think there is a good chance that in the longer term, I will look for lower-paying, less time-intensive jobs, or possibly even stopping work completely.
+I think there is a good chance that in the longer term, I will look for lower-paying, less time-intensive jobs, or possibly even stop work completely.
 However, for the near term, both financial considerations (building a savings buffer) and other considerations (reduced mobility due to COVID-19, immigration laws that require me to be in a high-paying job to maintain status) push me toward maintaining the status quo.

 ### Financial considerations